toodrippyethan/ETHAFR297_fto2401_A2_EthanAfrika-Peters_DJS02/README.md

 # DJS02

-### PLEASE NOTE:
+## PLEASE NOTE:

-This exercise provides user stories in the Gherkin syntax, covered in Documentation - Reading Material.
+This exercise provides user stories in [the Gherkin syntax](https://docs.behat.org/en/v2.5/guides/1.gherkin.html), covered in Documentation - Reading Material<!--Link to Module 2 Lesson 4 on Documentation-->.
 Please make sure you understand the use and meaning of this syntax before continuing.